THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 I think this will depend on how you manage your money.

 If you only have one common account in which you receive all of your paychecks and make all of your payments, you should only have one.

 But, if like us, you are married and both receive paychecks on a personal account but make all of your payments from a common account then you will need 3 budgets.

 It just depends on how you decided to set up your accounts.

 Basically, a monthly budget helps you plan the flow of money from and to your bank accounts.

 1. Calculate your monthly income

-My husband, on the other hand, is having a different schedule every week, so he cannot know exactly how many hours he will work the next month.
-All we can do is estimate and take into consideration any time off he might need to take.
+My husband, however, is having a different schedule every week, so he cannot know exactly how many hours he will work the next month.
+All we can do is an estimate and take into consideration any time off he might need to take.